dear-clouds/better-mdl/README.md

 Better MDL is a project i'm working on to enhance the website.
 I've been using MDL since the very beginning and it hasn't improved that much over the years.
 So here I am, trying to make the website more friendly and modern!

 If you have suggestions, feel free to post them on [this post](https://mydramalist.com/discussions/general-discussion/88611-gathering-feedbacks), just keep in mind that I can't access the API as they don't give keys anymore.
+Which means there's a limitation to what I can do on MDL.

-The themes I use in my screenshots are available on my [carrd](https://dear-clouds.carrd.co/#mdl-themes) or check my Github profile.
+*The themes I use in my screenshots are available on my [carrd](https://dear-clouds.carrd.co/#mdl-themes) or check my Github profile.*

 ## Usage